 CT1

-These units utilize novel water injection technology to substantially reduce plant emissions.
+NCPA staff work around the clock to keep the plants reliable and viable in a changing energy market.
+These units utilize novel water injection technology to reduce greenhouse gas emissions.
 Moreover, innovative cooling techniques help promote plant efficiency and output during the hottest summer months—when Californians need it most.

 ncpa-ct-01